-- 1. A CSD shall not itself provide any banking type of ancillary services involving credit and liquidity risks set out in Section C of the Annex unless it has obtained an additional authorisation to provide such services in accordance with this Article. - 2.
-A CSD that intends to settle the cash leg of all or part of its securities settlement system in accordance with Article 37(2) or otherwise wishes to provide any banking type of ancillary services set out in Section C of the Annex shall be authorised either: - (a) to designate for that purpose one or more authorised credit institutions as provided in Title II of Directive 2006/48/EC; or - (b) to offer itself such services under the conditions specified in this Article. - 3.
-Where a CSD seeks to provide any banking type of ancillary services from within the same legal entity as the legal entity operating the securities settlement system the authorisation referred to in paragraph 2 shall be granted only where the following conditions are met: - (a) the CSD shall be authorised as a credit institution as provided in Title II of Directive 2006/48/EC;
+- 1. A CSD shall not itself provide any banking type of ancillary services set out in Section C of the Annex unless it has obtained an additional authorisation to provide such services in accordance with this Article. - 2.
+A CSD that intends to settle the cash leg of all or part of its securities settlement system in accordance with Article 37(2) or otherwise wishes to provide any banking type of ancillary services referred to in paragraph 1 shall be authorised either: - (a) to designate for that purpose one or more authorised credit institutions as provided in Title II of Directive 2006/48/EC; or - (b) to offer itself such services under the conditions specified in this Article. - 2a. deleted

-- (b) the authorisation referred to in point (a) shall be used only to provide the banking type of ancillary services referred to in Section C of the Annex and not to carry out any other activities; - (c) the CSD meets the prudential requirements as set out under Article 57(1), (3) and (4) and supervisory requirements set out under Article 58; - (d) the CSD reports at least monthly to the competent authority and annually in its public management of intra-day liquidity risk in accordance with paragraph 6b; and - (e) the CSD has submitted to the competent authority an adequate recovery plan to ensure continuity of its critical operations, including in situations where liquidity or credit risk crystallises as a result of the provision of banking ancillary services; - (f) the CSD has informed the competent authority of all the costs that it would incur to use a separate legal entity for the provision of banking type of ancillary services. - 4.
-Where a CSD seeks to provide any banking type of ancillary services from within a separate legal entity which is part of the same group of undertakings ultimately controlled by the same parent undertaking, the authorisation referred to in paragraph 2 shall be granted only where the following conditions are met: - (a) the separate legal entity shall be authorised as a credit institution as provided in Title II of Directive 2006/48/EC;
+- 3. Where a CSD seeks to provide any banking type of ancillary services from within the same legal entity as the legal entity operating the securities settlement system the authorisation referred to in paragraph 2 shall be granted only where the following conditions are met: - (a) the CSD shall be authorised as a credit institution as provided in Title II of Directive 2006/48/EC; - (b) the authorisation referred to in point (a) shall be used only to provide the banking type of ancillary services referred to in Section C of the Annex and not to carry out any other activities; - (c) the CSD meets the prudential requirements as set out under Article 57(1), (3) and (4) and supervisory requirements set out under Article 58; - (d) the CSD reports at least monthly to the competent authority and annually in its public Pillar 3 disclosure as required under Directive 2006/48/EC on the extent and management of intra-day liquidity risk in accordance with paragraph 6b; and - (e) the CSD has submitted to the competent authority an adequate recovery plan to ensure continuity of its critical operations, including in situations where liquidity or credit risk crystallises as a result of the provision of banking ancillary services;